-Students' proposals and oral defenses are evaluated in three categories, in which they are assigned a numerical score by the Examination Committee, from 1 to 3.
+Students' proposals and oral defenses are evaluated in four (equally weighted) categories, in which they are assigned a numerical score by the Examination Committee, from 1 to 3 (1 is highest, 3 is lowest).
 The categories and interpretation of the scores in each category are listed here.

 - (i) Reviewing and summarizing relevant scientific literature - 1.
 The student includes all relevant literature and provides a meaningful, concise summary.
 Student understands all underlying conceptual bases of work cited. - 2.
 The student includes most of the relevant literature, provides a meaningful summary, and illustrates understanding of most key concepts. - 3.
 The student misses relevant literature, or does not adequately summarize, or does not illustrate adequate conceptual understanding. - (ii) Writing a research proposal, including (1) explanation of specific aims, (2) methods to be used, (3) expected results, and (4) alternate plans - 1.
 The four key areas described above are included, adequate consideration is given to each, descriptive passages are well-written, and logical assessment of controls and alternate plans is described. - 2.
 The four key areas described above are included, adequate consideration is given to most, and logical assessment of most controls and alternate plans is described. - 3.
-The student does not include these four sections, or does not consider a key, fundamental point that renders the proposed work impossible, incomplete, or without novelty.

-(iii) Oral scientific communication skills

-- 1. The student can frame proposed work in the appropriate context, has prepared excellent graphics, can communicate a clear and concise summary of proposed work, and can answer most questions posed by committee. - 2.
+The student does not include these four sections, or does not consider a key, fundamental point that renders the proposed work impossible, incomplete, or without novelty. - (iii) Oral scientific communication skills - 1.
+The student can frame proposed work in the appropriate context, has prepared excellent graphics, can communicate a clear and concise summary of proposed work, and can answer most questions posed by committee. - 2.
+One of the above areas is lacking. - 3.
+Two or more of the above areas are lacking. - (iv) Understanding the scientific process, experimental design, and concepts of relevant biochemistry and molecular biology techniques. - 1.
+The student can articulate clear, testable hypotheses and suitable experimental approaches to test them, in addition to demonstrating an understanding of how relevant experiments are performed and interpreted. - 2.
 One of the above areas is lacking. - 3.
 Two or more of the above areas are lacking.